 This incredible slow cooker bolognese is the perfect dinner with a delicious combination of a rich tomato sauce, ground beef and of course some lovely mushrooms.

-While the most common combination for bolognese is with pasta there are actually many other ways you can use the sauce.
+While the most common combination for bolognese is with pasta, there are many other ways you can use the sauce.
 Just to name a few examples, you can use it in nachos, pizza, garlic bread and so much more.
-It’s certainly one of those great slow cooker ground beef recipes that you can use across a wide variety of tasty dishes.
+It’s certainly one of those great slow cooker ground beef recipes that you can use in a wide variety of tasty dishes.

 If you have a combination that you would love to share, then feel free to leave a comment at the bottom of this page.